nemixu/Movies-Manager/README.md

 ## Credits:

 Miroslav Svec - for the solution on user logins and auth via hashing passwords, this was used and highly modified to suit project needs.
+Simen Daehlin - For suggesting project ideas, reviewing project and also providing readme examples"
 * <a href="http://www.omdbapi.com/">Movie API used</a>
 * <a href="https://unsplash.com/">Stock Images used</a>